-This E-safety and Acceptable Use of ICT Policy relates to all stakeholders of WE Bridge Academy (including students, staff, volunteers, visitors and contractors) who have access to, and are users of internet technologies and electronic communications both in and out of WE Bridge Academy venues where actions relate to WE Bridge Academy activities, or the use of WE Bridge Academy ICT systems.
+This E-safety and Acceptable Use of ICT Policy relates to all staff, volunteers, students, visitors and contractors of WE Bridge Academy who have access to and are users of internet technologies and electronic communications both in and out of WE Bridge Academy venues where actions relate to WE Bridge Academy activities or the use of WE Bridge Academy ICT systems.

-WE Bridge Academy seeks to maximise the educational benefit that can be obtained by internet technologies and electronic communication devices, while at the same time minimizing any associated risks.
+WE Bridge Academy seeks to maximise the educational benefit that can be obtained by internet technologies and electronic communication devices while at the same time minimizing any associated risks.

-Safety and wellbeing is the collective and individual responsibility of all its stakeholders.
+Safety and wellbeing is the collective and individual responsibility of everyone.

-WE Bridge Academy aims to ensure that regardless of age, gender, race, ethnicity, religion or beliefs, sexual orientation, socio-economic background, all stakeholders have a positive and safe learning, teaching and working experience.
+WE Bridge Academy aims to ensure that regardless of age, gender, race, ethnicity, religion or beliefs, sexual orientation, socio-economic background that everyone has a positive and safe learning, teaching and working experience.